Insulin-degrading enzyme

-Insulin-degrading enzyme, also known as IDE, is an enzyme.

-Known alternatively as insulysin or insulin protease, IDE is a large zinc-binding protease of the M16 metalloprotease family known to cleave multiple short polypeptides that vary considerably in sequence.
+Insulin-degrading enzyme (IDE) (also known as insulinase, insulin protease, or insulysin) is a large zinc-binding protease of the M16 metalloprotease family of enzymes.
+It is known to cleave multiple short polypeptides that vary considerably in sequence, including insulin.
 Other members of this family include the mitochondrial processing peptidase and presequence protease.
+Insulin-degrading enzyme is coded for in the human by the IDE gene.

 Structure

 Gene

-The gene IDE encodes protein Insulin-degrading enzyme.
-The human gene IDE has 28 exons and is located at chromosome band 10q23-q25.
+The gene IDE has 28 exons and is located on chromosome 10 q23-q25.